We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A person should contact a doctor if they believe that they are experiencing any symptoms that may indicate a heart condition.
 These symptoms can include:

-A doctor will perform tests to diagnose any conditions that can impact heart health.
+A doctor will perform tests to diagnose any conditions that can affect heart health.
 They will also determine a treatment plan to monitor and treat any symptoms of a heart condition.

-Portable ECG monitors can be useful for people who want to monitor their heart health at home or when traveling.
+Portable ECG monitors can be useful for people who wish to monitor their heart health at home or when traveling.

 There are various brands that manufacture these types of devices.
 A person should check the features they offer and choose one that is most suitable for their needs.